ady333/DE2-Solar-panel-monitoring-and-optimization/README.md

 ## Instructions and photo
 Describe how to use the application.
 Add photos or videos of your application.
+This project serves as an optimizer for the ideal orientation of a relatively close field of solar panels.
+This setup consists of a monocrystalline solar panel, a sensing and control circuit, along with a display.
+Depending on the illumination of individual photoresistors, the servo motor rotates accordingly, representing the orientation of the solar panel.
+This is a single-axis setup, meaning the circuit and corresponding software are designed for two photoresistors and one servo motor.
+The resulting necessary values for information purposes are displayed on a screen.
+Initially, an external memory module was also planned to store the acquired data.
+The circuit is designed to operate fully autonomously immediately after being put into operation.

+The photoresistors are connected in a voltage divider configuration according to the schematic.
+On both resistors, one contact is connected to a digital signal that acts as a switch.
+The resulting voltage is measured across a 1kΩ resistor.
+The resulting voltages are then sensed and compared.
+For the photoresistors under these conditions, it follows that their resistance can drop to approximately 300Ω when the sun is overcast.
+In complete darkness, their resistance reaches several kiloohms.

+The current provided by the photovoltaic panel is measured using the ACS721-5A circuit.
+The circuit was originally designed for MPPT (Maximum Power Point Tracking) using the short-circuit current method, where the maximum is determined based on the short-circuit current provided by the solar panel.
+This current was initially supposed to be measured using a switching relay; however, due to time constraints, this was not implemented.
+Instead, this value was determined to be slightly over 3 mA under typical overcast winter conditions.
+This value is later used in subsequent calculations.

 ## References and tools
 - [Simple Arduino Solar Radiation Meter](https://projecthub.arduino.cc/mircemk/simple-arduino-solar-radiation-meter-for-solar-panels-ae1531)